scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 Community engagement
 --------------------

-To further promote community engagement with the geoscience community, GeoCAT organizes and is involved several community events.
+To further promote engagement with the geoscience community, GeoCAT organizes and attends various community events.

 The GeoCAT team has also encouraged undergraduate and graduate student engagement in the Python ecosystem through participation in NCAR's Summer